 eye caps: A specialized kind of spectacles.
 These colored lenses fit directly over the eye sockets, glued to the skin.
 Like other spectacles, they enable a drafter to draft her color more easily.

 False Prism, the: Another term for Dazen Guile, who claimed to be a Prism even after his older brother Gavin had already been rightly chosen by Orholam and installed as Prism.

-False Prism’s War, the: A common term for the war between Gavin and Dazen Guile.
+False Prism’s War, the: A common term for the brief but violent war between Gavin and Dazen Guile.
 The ‘False Prism’ is a reference to Dazen, who claimed to be a Prism even after his older brother had already been chosen and installed.